ninoNinkovic/LiveStamps/README.md

 An important value i use often while programming
 ```

----
-**Formatted Time LiveStamp Example: A live updating stamp to insert the current date**
+####Formatted Time LiveStamp Example: A live updating stamp to insert the current date

 Note the "auto" value, Which tells LiveStamps to grab the current time.
 A constant Python time value could be entered as the value as well, allowing a static time inputs.